jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 ### The Apache proxy

-TODO: proxy modules

 The way to get around Github's lack of SSL support for custom domains is to have that domain use a proxy server which talks to Github and the client.
 This isn't very much work, compared to hosting a complete Jekyll stack, so we still benefit from Github's convenient hosting.
 To minimize the scope of this post, I assume you're familiar with administrating an Apache server.

-In the virtual host for `honest-kittens.org`, we can enable the proxy engine
+You'll need to load the `proxy` and `proxy_http` modules before anything.
+In the virtual host for `honest-kittens.org`, we can enable the proxy engine using:
-using:

 ```text
 SSLProxyEngine On